pandaio22/cacti/packages/cacti-asset-schema-architecture-plugin-satp/src/main/typescript/generated/asset-schema-architecture/typescript-axios/docs/CommissionSchemaProfileRequestSchemaProfile.md

-# AssetSchema
+# CommissionSchemaProfileRequestSchemaProfile

-Structure of a valid Asset Schema (JSON-LD format)
+Structure of a valid Schema Profile (JSON-LD format)

 ## Properties